Container Tags: <span>

 - In

-that class name selectors start with a period (.
+that class name selectors start with a period (.).
+So your selector will be

 - In the rule block, set the

-property to yellow
+background-color property to yellow.

 - Back in

-tag with the class highlight
+index.html, add a <span> tag with the class highlight around

 the text: "don't highlight too much".
 It should look like this: <span

-class="highlight">don't highlight too much</span>
+class="highlight">don't highlight too much</span>.

 After clicking the ▶ button, "don't highlight too much" should be highlighted in